GnuTLS: License

-The GnuTLS library was licensed originally under the GNU Lesser General Public License v2, while included applications use the GNU General Public License.
+The GnuTLS library was licensed originally under the GNU Lesser General Public License v2, while included applications to use the GNU General Public License.

 In August 2011 the library was updated to the LGPLv3.
 After it was noticed that there were new license compatibility problems introduced, especially with other free software with the license change, after discussions the license was downgraded again to LGPLv2.1 in March 2013.

 Split from GNU

 GnuTLS was created for the GNU Project, but in December 2012 its maintainer, Nikos Mavrogiannopoulos, dissociated the project from GNU after policy disputes with the Free Software Foundation.
 Richard Stallman opposed this move and suggested forking the project instead.
 Soon afterward, developer Paolo Bonzini ended his maintainership of GNU Sed and Grep, expressing concerns similar to those of GnuTLS maintainer Mavrogiannopoulos.

 Deployment

 Software packages using GnuTLS include(d):